Master of Justice Administration (MJA)

 - Ethical Foundations of Justice Administration

-Students choose five elective courses:
+Students choose four elective courses:

 - Media and Public Relations for Justice Organizations